 Nubia Alpha full review

-MWC 2019 has been dominated by flexible displays, but most of them have been found in foldable phone/tablet hybrids like the Samsung Galaxy Fold or the Huawei Mate X. Not so the Nubia Alpha - instead this is a phone/watch hybrid that wraps around your wrist - and that Nubia is even pitching as a 'wearable phone'.
+Tech news in 2019 has been dominated by flexible displays, but most of them have been found in foldable phones like the Samsung Galaxy Fold or the Huawei Mate X. Not so the Nubia Alpha - instead this is a flexible smartwatch that wraps around your wrist - and that Nubia is even pitching as a 'wearable phone'.

 Price and availability

-If you want an eSIM version that can take calls and access the internet without a phone, you might need to wait a little longer.
-That version is coming to China in April, but won’t reach Europe until Q3 2019, and comes to North America even later, in Q4.
+If you want an eSIM version that can take calls and access the internet without a phone, you might need to wait a little longer, and pay even more.
+That version is out now in China, but won’t reach Europe until Q3 2019, and comes to North America even later, in Q4.

 The Nubia Alpha is designed to be flexible in more ways than one.
 The obvious is that big (well, big for a watch) 4in flexible OLED display, which wraps all the way around the front of your wrist.

 The flexible design means that no matter what size your wrist or how you wear the watch, the screen will bend round your arm to fit.
 Made out of 11 separate layers, it’s designed so that it won’t wrinkle or stretch as it bends - unlike a lot of those foldable phones making the headlines - and after a week of use I haven't had any issues with the folding tech at all, unlike the controversial Galaxy Fold problems.

 With a resolution of 960x192, at 244ppi, the screen is undeniably an odd one.
 Nubia is keen to point out that you can use it to look at photos or watch videos, but of course you’ll be stuck doing so at a very squished aspect ratio, and the whole user interface is similarly squeezed.

-Still, the OLED panel seemed crisp and bright during my brief time with the Alpha, and I was genuinely impressed by the flexible elements - it doesn’t bend all the way straight or anything like that, just enough to fit your wrist comfortably, but the touch surface remains perfectly smooth, and doesn’t feel as cheap and plasticky as some other flexible panels.
+Still, the OLED panel is crisp and colourful even if the resolution is lacking, and I'm genuinely impressed by the flexible elements - it doesn’t bend all the way, just enough to fit your wrist comfortably, but the touch surface remains perfectly smooth, and doesn’t feel as cheap and plasticky as some other flexible panels.

-The Alpha should also be fairly durable, with an IP65 water and dust-resistance rating (which basically means it’s splashproof, but you shouldn’t swim or shower with it), and Nubia claims that it’s passed a whole bevy of different durability and drop tests.
+The Alpha should at least be fairly durable, with an IP65 water and dust-resistance rating (which basically means it’s splashproof, but you shouldn’t swim or shower with it), and Nubia claims that it’s passed a whole bevy of different durability and drop tests.
 It's also meant to be able to survive 100,000 flexes, but then Samsung said something similar about the Fold...

 Weird flex, but ok

-All of this sounds great so far - and honestly the display itself is genuinely impressive, and arguably a better use of flexible screen tech than the foldable phones - but unfortunately the Nubia Alpha lets you down as soon as you try to use the damn thing.
+All of this sounds great so far - and honestly the display itself is genuinely impressive, and arguably a better use of flexible screen tech than the foldable phones - but unfortunately the Nubia Alpha is much better in concept than in practice.